mrocklin/blog/_posts/work/2015-12-29-disk-bandwidth.md

 Anecdotally I also learned that my operating system caps write speeds at 30 MB/s when operating off of battery power.
-This anecdote demonstrates how particular your hard drive may be when controled by a file system.
+This anecdote demonstrates how particular your hard drive may be when controlled by a file system.
 It is worth remembering that your hard drive is a physical machine and not just a convenient abstraction.